nickbalestra/kactus/_posts/2013-11-10-welcome-to-jekyll.markdown

 ---
-title:  "Welcome to Jekyll!"
+title:  "ARIA Fifty-One"
-date:   2013-11-10 10:18:00
+date:   2019-02-03 9:00:00
-description: Thriller Comedy Horror
+description: Or How I Stopped Worrying and Learned to Love Accessibility Testing
 ---

-You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
+You'll find this post in your `_posts` directory - edit it and re-build (or run with the `-w` switch) to see your changes!
 To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.

 Jekyll also offers powerful support for code snippets: